 Lecture and side events of the 47th IOC-UNESCO Executive Council

 The Executive Council provides an opportunity for parallel exchanges on current ocean-related issues.
-Below is a list of parallel events organized this year.
+Below is a list of parallel events organized this year between 1 and 4 July 2014.

 IOC-UNESCO Roger Revelle Memorial Lecture